Giovanni Giolitti: Social policy

 A law of March 1904 concerning the Basilicata region (aimed at promoting social and economic conditions) included provisions such as public works (including the building of farmhouses, sewers, water supplies and roads).
 The Orlando law of 1904 increased the mandatory education age to 12 while also providing "for a general increase in state commitment with the splitting of large classes and the state's contribution to the payment of teacher's salaries."
 The Public Welfare Commission Law of 1904 required general public welfare institutions to allocate a third of their funds to poor children.
 Conditions for staff in the government libraries and prisons, together with the lower ranks of the army, were improved.
 Provision was made in connection with a sickness and old age fund for workmen, while a pension fund was set up for workmen in the tobacco factories and for veterans of the War of Independence.
 In addition, prisoners were also given the right to work in the open.
-A modification of the laws concerning hospitals and similar institutions, designed to provide "for an effective trusteeship over the funds of these bodies," was carried out, while public health legislation was updated.
+A modification of the laws concerning hospitals and similar institutions, designed to provide "for an effective trusteeship over the funds of these bodies", was carried out, while public health legislation was updated.
 Financial provision for elementary school teachers and primary schools was improved, and a duty of landlords to provide healthy habitations for agricultural workers was established.
 Co-operative agricultural and industrial societies were also given the right to apply for public contracts.
 After 1904, "municipal councils could have public works and irrigation schemes carried out by co-operatives."
+In 1904, watchmen in the hydraulic works were given (as noted by one study) “the contractual right of automatic and compulsory membership in the national insurance programme,” followed by staff in the state salt works the following year.

-Relations with the Socialists
+Relations with the Italian Socialist Party

-Giolitti tried to sign an alliance with the Italian Socialist Party, which was growing so fast in the popular vote and became a friend of the Socialist leader Filippo Turati.
-Giolitti would have liked to have Turati as a minister in his cabinets, but the Socialist leader always refused, due to the opposition of the left wing of his party.
+Giolitti tried to sign an alliance with the Italian Socialist Party (PSI), which was growing so fast in the popular vote and became a friend of the PSI leader Filippo Turati.
+Giolitti would have liked to have Turati as a minister in his cabinets; however, Turati always refused due to the opposition of the left wing of his party.

-Approach towards labor union strikes
+Approach towards labour union strikes and resignation

 Giolitti, differently from his predecessors like Francesco Crispi, strongly opposed the repression of labour union strikes.
 According to him, the government had to act as a mediator between entrepreneurs and workers.
-These concepts, which today may seem obvious, were considered revolutionary at the time.
+These concepts were considered revolutionary at the time.
 The conservatives harshly criticized him; according to them, this policy was a complete failure that could create fear and disorder.

-Resignation

-However, Giolitti too, had to resort to strong measures in repressing some serious disorders in various parts of Italy, and thus he lost the favour of the Socialists.
+The 1904 Italian general strike, which occurred during his tenure, was the first general strike in Italian history.
+Giolitti had to resort to strong measures in repressing some serious disorders in various parts of Italy, and thus he lost the favour of the PSI.
 In March 1905, feeling himself no longer secure, he resigned, indicating Fortis as his successor.
-When the leader of the Historical Right, Sidney Sonnino, became premier in February 1906, Giolitti did not openly oppose him, but his followers did.
+When Historical Right leader Sidney Sonnino became prime minister in February 1906, Giolitti did not openly oppose him, but his followers did.